Stand up for the facts!

 And looking ahead to future elections, Democrats have reason to worry about their ability to win the presidency consistently.

-The "tipping point" state — the one that put the victor over the top in the electoral college — could be Pennsylvania this year, and it is currently supporting Biden by 1.2 percentage-point margin, Abramowitz said.
-That’s narrower than Biden’s current national popular-vote margin of 3.8 percentage points, a margin that could creep up to 4 points by the time the counting is finished.
+The "tipping point" state — the one that put the victor over the top in the electoral college — could be Pennsylvania this year, and it supported Biden by 1.2 percentage-point margin.
+That’s narrower than Biden’s current national popular-vote margin of 3.9 percentage points, a margin that could creep up to 4 points by the time the counting is finished.